aybri/figura-gaster/README.md

 A W.D.
 Gaster avatar for Figura.

 ## To-Do
-- Add alternate textures (one more accurate to original source, herobrine themed one, maybe a skulk one?)
+- Add more alternate skins (herobrine themed, sculk themed, etc)
 - Re-add custom death animation (make it look nicer and be less buggy)
 - *Figura* out how the hell GitHub Actions works (in order to have proper automatic releases)